Fareed Majeed (footballer)

-Fareed Majeed (born 1974) is a Pakistani former footballer, who played as a striker.
+Fareed Majeed (born 1974) is a Pakistani former footballer, who played as a striker, and manager.
 Majeed played for the Pakistan national football team between 1997 and 2003, and served as the coach of the Karachi Port Trust.

 Club career

 Majeed played for Karachi Port Trust throughout his entire career.

 International career

-In 1997, Majeed received a call-up to the Pakistan squad for the 1998 FIFA World Cup qualifiers.
+Majeed first received a call-up to the Pakistan at the 1996 AFC Asian Cup qualification.
+The next year, he played at the 1998 FIFA World Cup qualifiers.
 He played in two matches against Iraq, both of which Pakistan lost, with scores of 6–1 and 6–2.
 That same year, he also participated in the third-place play-off of the 1997 SAFF Cup against the Sri Lanka national team, helping Pakistan secure victory.
 In 2002, he was included in the Pakistan squad for their tour to Sri Lanka to play against their national team.

 His final international appearance came at the 2003 SAFF Gold Cup, where he played against the Afghanistan national team.